-At the start of 2020 Aura was launched from the acquisition of 2 established businesses.
-Aura, the brainchild of former CEO of Capita Workplace Technology, Alpesh Unalkat, who is committed to creating the workspaces of the future.
+At the start of 2020 Aura was launched from the acquisition of two established businesses.
+It is the brainchild of former CEO of Capita Workplace Technology, Alpesh Unalkat, who is committed to creating the workspaces of the future.
 Aura helps its clients to bring together game-changing technology in the workspace and within one integrated offering.
 The company builds unique, custom made solutions and services that increase productivity and agility and reduce and control costs by dramatically improving efficiencies.
 Better outcomes are already the reality for their impressive list of clients which include: V&A museum, Société Générale, Harvey Nichols, Deliveroo, ASOS, Expedia, BP, and Southampton FC.
 As the pandemic took hold, very rapidly, workspace solutions moved to front of mind for many businesses as they looked for solutions to the new ‘remote working normal’.
 Aura quickly pivoted to take advantage of market conditions and the increased demand.

 Alpesh, who is a great believer that a shining work culture equals a productive team, went about finding an HR expert who could support them to deliver these goals.
 At this stage, he didn’t need a full-time HR seat on the board but did need a commercially experienced, strategic HR expert who had a deep experience of this type of high-growth, investor backed environment and would therefore make a rapid impact and build the foundations to move forward from.